 Providing support

-Create discussion forum in which students can ask general questions about your course.
+Create a discussion forum in which students can ask general questions about your course.
 These questions can cover technical issues, important dates and deadlines for assessment, resources you have shared or any aspects of the course that students are finding difficult.

 Giving feedback on student learning